aws-samples/sample-securing-amazon-s3-presigned-urls-for-serverless-applications/README.md

     ]
 }
 ```

-13. Select 'Next', then provide a Policy name, then 'Create policy'.
+8. Select **Next**.
+9. Under **Policy details** and **Policy name** provide a meaningful name.
+10. Select **Create policy**.

 Because the Lambda function is generating the S3 presigned URL, this means that the URLs this function generates will inherit the function's access rights.
 This restricts anyone using the S3 presigned URLs generated by this function to only be able to add new objects to this specific bucket.

-See [Download and upload objects with presigned URLs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-presigned-url.html) for additional information.
+For more information, see [Download and upload objects with presigned URLs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-presigned-url.html) for additional information.

+#### Deploy server-side code to your Lambda function

+Complete the following steps:

-14. Navigate back to the Lambda console and select the 'Code' tab.
+1. Navigate to the **Lambda console** for your function, select the **Code** tab.
-15. Copy the sample code from this repository's /server directory in the file index.mjs to the Lambda function's index.mjs in the console.
+2. Copy the sample code from this repository's /server directory in the file **index.mjs** to the Lambda function's **index.mjs** in the console.
 Your code should completely replace the existing handler.
-16. Publish the updated code to your Lambda function by pressing the Deploy button.
+3. Select **Deploy** to publish your code.

-17. You should see a message informing you, "Successfully updated the function..."
+You should observe a message informing you, "Successfully updated the function..."

 Congratulations!

 Your Lambda function (the server) is ready to start generating S3 presigned URLs for your specific bucket.

 Let's setup the client now.

 ### Client Setup
 In this section, we will instrument your client files to use the correct API Gateway:

+Complete the following steps:

 1. Navigate to the client directory using the command line: `cd client/`
 2. Install the spark-md5 library as a dependency by running: `npm install`
-3. You should see a new /node_modules directory inside the /client directory you are working within.
+3. You should see a new **/node_modules** directory inside the **/client** directory you are working within.
-4. Open the index.html found within the /client directory and modify line 15 containing the form action to the public URL for your API Gateway from step 5 above:
+4. Open the **index.html** found within the **/client** directory.
+5. Modify line 15 containing the form action, changing its value to the **public URL** for your API Gateway from **Setup and deploy API Gateway**, step 3 above:
 ```html
 <form action="https://yourapigateway.execute-api.yourregion.amazonaws.com/default/yourresource">
 ```
-5. Open the index.html file in a local web browser.
+6. Open the **index.html** file in a local web browser.

 You may now upload a file to test your sample application.

 Your file will appear within your private S3 bucket.

 If you encounter an issue, open your browser's console and enable Debug-level messages to aid in your troubleshooting.